 - Help the institution discover where to focus its energies.

-The Quality Checkup Visit starts with submission of the following documents:
+The process for the Comprehensive Quality Review starts with the following documents:

 - Federal Compliance Report - Verifies compliance with Department of Education and other federal agencies requirements.